Crisis & Support Lines

 Call or text: 988

-The 988 Lifeline provides free, confidential support for people experiencing emotional distress, suicidal thoughts, mental health struggles, substance use concerns, or concern for someone else.
-Support is available by call, text, and chat.
+Free, confidential support for people experiencing emotional distress, suicidal thoughts, mental health struggles, substance use concerns, or concern for someone else.
+Support is available by phone, text, and online chat.

 You feel unsafe, overwhelmed, at risk of harming yourself, worried about someone else, or need immediate emotional support.